The Top 5 Most Common Mistakes that Lead to USCIS Rejection or RFE

 - Description of the target market: Market size, demography of potential customers (age, income, location), customers’ purchasing power, customers’ psychology

-- Competitive analysis: primary competitors and their strengths and weaknesses, the importance of the target to the company, market size and growth rate, barriers to entry (potential pitfalls, costs of entry, etc.), window of opportunity (the right time to enter the market, required technology and other tools, etc.)
+- Competitive analysis: primary competitors and their strengths and weaknesses, the importance of the target to the company, market size and growth rate, barriers to entry (potential pitfalls, costs of entry, etc.), the window of opportunity (the right time to enter the market, required technology and other tools, etc.)

 4. Vague and evasive projection of employment generation:

 The main purpose of the E-2 and EB-5 business visa is to attract foreign investment in order to generate employment for US workers in targeted areas of the United States.
-In view of this, the USCIS expects clear, specific and detailed descriptions of how your company will create employment, for how many US workers, how much they will be paid, and what roles they will perform in your company’s employment.
+In view of this, the USCIS expects clear, specific, and detailed descriptions of how your company will create employment, for how many US workers, how much they will be paid, and what roles they will perform in your company’s employment.
 The reason many petitions are denied or receive RFE is that the information they provide is vague, evasive or unsupported.

 A good projection of employment generation should contain the following: